AprilSylph/XKit-Rewritten/docs/Chapter 4.2 - Feature modules.md

 | **Description** | The preference change-handling code of the feature.
 If not specified, the feature will be restarted when its preferences are changed. |
 | **Example**     | <pre lang="js">export const onStorageChanged = async (changes) => Object.keys(changes).some(key => key.startsWith('panorama')) && main();</pre> |

-If provided, this function is added as a [`storage.StorageArea.onChanged`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/StorageArea/onChanged) listener on [`browser.storage.local`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/local).
+When a feature is run (i.e., its `main()` function is called), and that feature exports this function, the exported function is added as a [`storage.StorageArea.onChanged`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/StorageArea/onChanged) listener on [`browser.storage.local`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/local).

+When the same feature is disabled, this listener is removed.

-By default, whenever a feature's preferences are changed, the feature is restarted (i.e., its `clean()` and `main()` functions are called sequentially).
+By default, whenever an enabled feature's preferences are changed, the feature is restarted (i.e., its `clean()` and `main()` functions are called sequentially).
 This is usually inefficient, and may cause undesirable results such as UI flickering.
 Providing `onStorageChanged()` replaces this behaviour, allowing the feature to handle preference changes without triggering a restart.

 This listener fires on _all_ changes to `browser.storage.local`, even if the changes are to a different feature's preferences or to storage values that are not preferences at all.
 This can be useful for reacting to changes in another feature's data (e.g.: Quick Reblog displaying new Quick Tags bundles as they are created), or applying changes made to the feature's own custom storage key across all open Tumblr tabs (e.g.: PostBlock hiding newly-hidden posts).